Aranyalma2/elfinConnectDeployment/README.md

 ```

 > [!CAUTION]
-> Certbot method use Let's Encrypt certifacte only valid for 3 month, you have to renew it for proper working.
+> The Certbot method uses Let's Encrypt the certificate, which is only valid for 3 months.
+You have to renew it for proper functioning.
 ```sh
 docker run -it --rm --name certbot -v ./certbot/www:/var/www/certbot -v ./certbot/conf:/etc/letsencrypt certbot/certbot:latest renew
 ```